quarkron/vex-rddme/README.md

 - **White-Bear / BMCSL** multi-species hard-sphere exclusion, with self-exclusion
 - **Fröhner–Noé** acceptance for reversible reactions of order ≤ 2, declared in Python

-Two dependencies: numpy and matplotlib.
-No CUDA, no HDF5, no SWIG, no numba, no compile step.
-It runs in a notebook on a laptop.
+Only uses numpy and matplotlib.
+No GPU acceleration, meant only for quick prototyping/demonstration purposes.

 ## Install

-The only runtime dependencies are numpy and matplotlib.
-There is no build step, so the install needs no compiler, no CUDA toolkit and no LLVM.

 Clone, then install in editable mode with the test extra: